GE's recovery seen poised to gather pace

-General Electric Co's (GE.N) turnaround plans looked dead in the water to many last spring when its lucrative jet engine business became another victim of the coronavirus pandemic as global air travel dried up.
+CHICAGO (Reuters) - General Electric Co’s turnaround plans looked dead in the water to many last spring when its lucrative jet engine business became another victim of the coronavirus pandemic as global air travel dried up.

 Shares of the Boston-based industrial conglomerate lost half of their value in the early days of the pandemic.
 Declining sales put GE, which was already grappling with crushing debt levels and operating challenges, into survival mode - a quick change in focus from investing in profitable growth opportunities.